View MapView Map

 Galway islands

-Within the stunning waters of Galway Bay are the three Árainn (Aran Islands)Inis Mór (Inishmore) - the largest, Inis Óirr (Inisheer) - the smallest, and Inis Meáin (Inishmaan).
+Within the stunning waters of Galway Bay are the three Árainn (Aran Islands)Inis Mór (Inishmore) – the largest, Inis Óirr (Inisheer) – the smallest, and Inis Meáin (Inishmaan).
 In addition to the world-famous Aran sweater, the Aran Islands are rich with cultural heritage.
-Renowned writers Liam Ó'Flaherty and Máirtín O'Díreáin come from these shores, the latter who was described as ‘Ireland’s unacknowledged Poet Laureate’.
+Renowned writers Liam Ó'Flaherty and Máirtín O'Díreáin come from these shores, with the latter once described as ‘Ireland’s unacknowledged Poet Laureate’.

 The vibrant island of Inishbofin is also off Galway’s coast.
 There are three different looped walks around this island varying in difficulty, but all have stunning views of the Connemara coastline.
 See an Iron Age promontory fort, Bronze Age field systems, and monastic settlements or, for a livelier affair, head to the Doonmore Hotel – renowned for its traditional music sessions.